 - Produced 27,189 tonnes of Crude Palm Oil (“CPO”) (2016: 20,724 tonnes), a year-over-year increase of 31%

 - Revenue of $21.1 million (2016: $17.2 million), a year-over-year increase of 23%, primarily from the sale of 24,609 tonnes of CPO at an average price of $775 per tonne (2016: 23,293 tonnes at $670 per tonne)

 - Completed installation of new fiber boilers and turbines at Yaligimba and Lokutu

-- Completed second drawdown of $10 million from the DFI Debt Facility on February 15, 2017
+- Completed drawdown of remaining $34 million of DFI Debt Facility

 For further information please contact:

 +44 (0)7468 697 658